 Getting organized after Christmas can be hard, but it doesn’t have to be!
 With these tips, you can easily put your life back together once the holiday season is over!

 Hope everyone had an amazing Christmas!
 I have so many mixed feelings while writing this post.
-I am so sad that Christmas is already over.. there is always such a hype and build up for Christmas and then BOOM its all over!
+I am so sad that Christmas is already over.
+There is always such hype and build-up for Christmas and then BOOM its all over!
 But on the other hand, I am happy it is all over because Christmas can be so stressful at times!!
-Especially this being our first Christmas as husband and wife.. it left us feeling pretty spread thin, but in the end all worth it!
+Especially this being our first Christmas as husband and wife… it left us feeling pretty spread thin but in the end all worth it!

 In this post you’ll find some of the best tips for organizing your house after all the Christmas chaos has died down.

-So Lets jump right into these tips for getting organized after Christmas!
+So, let’s jump right into these tips on how to get organized after Christmas!

-This is also a perfect time to donate those things your don’t need or things you upgraded.
-While your organizing, assess what you have and what you don’t need anymore.
+This is also a perfect time to donate those things you don’t need or things you upgraded.
+While you’re organizing, assess what you have and what you don’t need anymore.
 Declutter the decorations you didn’t use, or donate that old winter coat you had before you received one as a gift this year.
 It is the perfect time to just dive into donating your old stuff!

 I obviously don’t have any children yet, but I heard of some families doing this which I think is such a great idea!
 Rotate your new toys.
-Kids get a lot of toys at Christmas time.. and they most likely won’t be playing with them all at the same time, so consider storing some away until they get bored of the ones that are out.
-OR put some of their old toys away in storage to make room for their new toys.
-This keeps your house less cluttered and appear more organized.
+Kids get a lot of toys at Christmas time and they most likely won’t be playing with them all at the same time, so consider storing some away until they get bored of the ones that are out.
+Or put some of their old toys away in storage to make room for their new toys.
+This keeps your house less cluttered and appears more organized.

 Christmas cards.
 We currently have 20 + Christmas cards hanging from our cute wall display.
 But what do you do with these cards at the end of the year?
 I have a hard time throwing some of them away (the photo cards).
 So we have a box for old Christmas cards.
 I love having a place to put them all once the season is over.
 If you don’t find yourself having an emotional connection with the cards then just throw them away.
 Toss them into the trash right away and be done with it!

 This is a time to get your kids and your husband involved in the cleanup.
 It will take WAY less time if you have some help.
-Assign jobs and get too it.
-Choose jobs that that person will do best and everyone work together to get it done.
-There is nothing worse then going through the stress of Christmas clean up, all on your own!
+Assign jobs and get to it.
+Choose jobs that that person will do best and everyone works together to get it done.
+There is nothing worse than going through the stress of Christmas clean up, all on your own!

 Don’t spend then entire clean up cursing everything.
 Be thankful for the Christmas you had and for the family you had there.
 Going into Christmas clean up with a positive attitude makes the world of a difference.
 Being upset and stressing about it won’t make it happen any quicker.